datoviz/datoviz/docs/user/visuals.md

 # Visuals

+idea, props and sources, batch as much as possible, list of visuals

 !!! note
     Props marked *uniform* correspond to the params structure available to the shader as a uniform variable.
 Each uniform param is shared across all vertices of a given visual.
 Therefore, these props can receive only a single value.